 Robert Marchand continues to inspire us.
-The evergreen Frenchman has set a new goal: breaking his own hour record in over-100s category in January 2014, at 102-year-old.
+The evergreen Frenchman has set a new goal: breaking his own hour record in the over-100s category in January 2014, at 102 years of age.

-On February 2012, Marchand rode 24.25 kilometers (15.1 miles), setting a one-hour speed record in the new over-100s category created by the UCI.
-Then, on September 28, 2012, the ever-green Frenchman set 100-Kilometer cycling record for 100+ year old category, with four hours 17 minutes and 27 seconds, at the Parc de la Tête d’Or Velodrome in Lyon.
+In February 2012, Marchand rode 24.25 kilometers (15.1 miles), setting a one-hour speed record in the new over-100s category created by the UCI.
+Then, on September 28, 2012, the ever-green Frenchman set the 100-kilometer cycling record for the 100+-year-old category, with four hours 17 minutes and 27 seconds, at the Parc de la Tête d’Or Velodrome in Lyon.

-According to a report on velonation, now he wants to try the hour record once more.
+According to a report on the Velo Nation website, now he wants to try the hour record once more.
 National Institute of Health and Medical Research Professor Véronique Billat announced on Twitter that:

 “We prepare Robert Marchand for the world record of an hour above 25 km/h in January he will be 102 yrs old.
 He improved his VO2max (35) and his maximal power by 10% by the strength component, especially 2.65 w/kg of full body mass with 13% fat mass.”